lpellis/pyunfurl/README.md

 # PyUnfurl

-PyUnfurl is a Python library for embedding ('unfurling') content from other sites in your own site, similar to the way slack expands links.
+PyUnfurl is a Python library for embedding ('unfurling') content from other sites into your own site, similar to the way slack expands links.
 Useful for easily embedding tweets, YouTube videos, StackOverflow posts or content from any other site.

 ### Features